yannickl/YLTCPBroadcaster/README.md

 [![Supported Plateforms](https://cocoapod-badges.herokuapp.com/p/YLTCPBroadcaster/badge.svg)](http://cocoadocs.org/docsets/YLTCPBroadcaster/) ![Version](https://cocoapod-badges.herokuapp.com/v/YLTCPBroadcaster/badge.svg) [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-YLTCPBroadcaster is a small library written in Objective-C to find every host with a given TCP port number open on the network.
+YLTCPBroadcaster is a small library written in Objective-C to find every host with a given TCP port number opened on the network.
 It works like an UDP broadcast but for the TCP protocol.

+*Note: any contribution is welcome.*

 ## How it works